tautologyclub/counsel-term/README.md

 going, bind 'counsel-term-history to some nice stroke in your term-mode-map, C-r comes quite naturally to mind.

+#### Note:
+Make sure to include the following in your .bashrc to grep current session's history as well:

+    shopt -s histappend
+    PROMPT_COMMAND="history -a;$PROMPT_COMMAND"

 ### counsel-term-cd
 Recursively find a directory, starting at $PWD, and cd to it.